chasmack/hummaps/README.md

 * up and down arrows move through maps in the list
 * tab and shift tab circulate through the user interface
-* mouse click or enter to select a map and open the map view
+* mouse click or enter select a map and open the map view

 In the map view -